-Although photographing mainly corporate and business client’s headshots, I always was interested in working with actors – models with more artistic and creative potential.
+Although photographing mainly corporate and business headshots, I always was interested in working with actors and models, the sort of people possessing more artistic and creative potential in front of the camera.
 And what better place to meet and photograph interesting people, of any trade, than in the great city of London.
 This was the case with my latest work I did in the studio.

 Recently I was contacted by a young and aspiring actress who was in need of some fresh/new and creative headshots – for her portfolio.
 This was a great opportunity for me, as finally I had the chance to work with an actor.

 She was impressed with my creative portraits work and wanted something similar, a headshot session more suitable for her acting career.

 After we agreed on a date, two hours studio time was scheduled and the plan was to explore two to three outfits, looks and lighting setups – yes, I always like to challenge myself.

 Photographing Headshots in a Studio.

 It seems most people prefer their headshots to be photographed in a studio rather on location.
 My client also wanted to come down to the studio as she wasn’t really aware of any good location where she could feel comfortable enough.